ewingard/AcademicSite/content/project/CogSciCapstone/index.md

 ---
 title: The Relationship Between Embodied Cognition (EC) and Aphantasia
 # subtitle:
-summary: EC and Aphantasia have been studied separately, but what can we learn from understanding in terms of each other?
+summary: EC and Aphantasia have been studied separately, but what can we learn from studying them together?
 tags:
 - CogSci
 date: '2022-10-02'